-The literature also includes arguments that our training analyses are "good enough" (Bernardi & Nieto, 1992; Limentani, 1992; Sachs, 1992; Torras de Bea, 1992).
-Shapiro (1976) went further and, contrary to the critics, emphasized the positive value of training analysis and considered the criticisms without basis.
+The literature also includes arguments that our training analyses are "good enough" (Bernardi & Nieto (1992), Sachs (1992), Limentani (1992), Torras de Bey (1992)).
+Shapiro (1976) went further and, contrary to the critics, emphasized the positive value of training analysis and considers the criticisms without basis.
 Target (2001), too, concluded that the critical literature "really only captures one side of the picture.
-It leaves out the imparting of profound understanding and skill, both through training analyses and teaching" (p.
-12).
-Hardt (2000) also concluded "much of the criticism directed at training analysis merely indicates that some training analyses are bad analyses" (p.
-23).
+It leaves out the imparting of profound understanding and skill, both through training analyses and teaching ..."
+Hardt (2000) also concluded "much of the criticism directed at training analysis merely indicates that some training analyses are bad analyses".

-Now that two studies have failed to find any evidence that treatment by a TA is more satisfactory, and no other study provides evidence that training analysis is more satisfactory, it clearly shifts the burden of proof for generating evidence of superior satisfaction of training analysis on any psychoanalytic organization that utilizes a conception of training analysis.
+Now that two studies have failed to find any evidence that treatment by a TA is more satisfactory, and no other study provides evidence that training analysis is more satisfactory, it clearly shifts the burden of proof of generating evidence of superior satisfaction of training analysis on any psychoanalytic organization that utilizes a conception of training analysis.

-The lack of a difference between TAs and non-TAs in the proportion of mutually agreed terminations may be a result of such high proportions of reported mutually agreed terminations for both TAs and non-TAs that it is not possible to find a difference between them.
-In sharp contrast, nonpsychoanalyst patients reach a mutually agreed termination of analytic treatment in only approximately 50% of cases (Erle, 1979; Erle & Goldberg, 1979; Glover, 1955; Hamburg et al., 1967; Hendrick, 1967; Kantrowitz, 1993; Sashin, Eldred, & Van Amerongen, 1975; Weber, Bachrach, & Solomon, 1985a, 1985b).
-This low proportion of mutually agreed terminations for nonpsychoanalyst patients is a function, in part, of including those who dropped out of treatment, whereas our data for psychoanalystpatients is drawn from graduate analysts and therefore does not include those who dropped out of analytic training.
-We concur with Marmor's (1986) suggestion that this large reported difference in mutually agreed termination rates of 80% for analyst patients, compared with 50% for nonanalyst patients, may be due to psychoanalyst-patients' greater positive professional stake in all psychoanalytic treatment because of personal identification as psychoanalysts.
+The lack of a difference between TAs and non-TAs in the proportion of mutually-agreed terminations may be a result of such high proportions of reported mutually-agreed terminations for both TAs and non-TAs that it is not possible to find a difference between them.
+In sharp contrast, non-psychoanalyst patients reach a mutually-agreed termination of analytic treatment in only approximately 50% of cases (Glover, 1955; Hamburg et al., 1967; Hendrick, 1967; Sashin et al., 1975; Erle, 1979; Erle and Goldberg, 1984; Weber et al., 1985a; Weber et al., 1985b; Novick, 1988; Kantrowitz, 1993).
+This low proportion of mutually-agreed terminations for non-psychoanalyst patients is a function in part of including those who dropped out of treatment, whereas our data for psychoanalyst-patients is drawn from graduate analysts and therefore does not include those who dropped out of analytic training.
+We concur with Marmor's (1986) suggestion that this large reported difference in mutually-agreed termination rates of 80% for analyst patients, compared to 50% for non-analyst patients, may be due to psychoanalyst-patients' greater positive professional stake in all psychoanalytic treatment because of personal identification as psychoanalysts.
 This identification with psychoanalysis may also have influenced the high frequency of positive reports about the benefits of analytic treatment both by TAs and non-TAs.